andychase/codebook/topics/info/terms.md

-Master terms: Unless otherwise noted on a particular site or service, these master terms of use (“Master Terms”) apply to your use of all of the websites that Tech Store Club operates, including
+Master terms: Unless otherwise noted on a particular site or service, these master terms of use (“Master Terms”) apply to your use of all of the websites that Snap Notes Collective operates, including
-<https://codebook.snc.io>, <https://techstore.club>, as well as the products,
+<https://snc.io>, as well as the products,
 information, and services provided through the Websites, including the license chooser and legal tools (together with the Websites, the “Services”).